Zang3th/SalinityGL/README.md

 # GameEngine in C++ with OpenGL

-## I'm currently rewriting the whole engine.
-Everything before commit 67cf366 was deleted!

 ### Objectives:
+   - Thin abstraction layer for 2D/3D-Rendering
-   - Simple OpenGL-Wrapper functions
+   - OpenGL-Wrapper-Functions
       - Located in the engine-core
+   - Written in C++17 with OpenGL 4.5
    - Example applications that use the wrapper functions
      - GreenWorld: Demo Nature-Scene (3D)
-   - Written in C++17 with OpenGL 4.5

 ### General functionalities
-   - Basic OpenGL-Wrapping (VAO, VBO, IBO, Shaders, Textures, Errorhandling)
+   - Basic OpenGL-Wrapping (VAO, VBO, IBO, FBO, Shaders, Textures, Errorhandling)
      - Windowcreation
      - 2D Sprite-Renderer
      - 3D Model-Renderer